Canadian residents going down south

 If you received an NR4 or NR4(OAS) slip, contact the issuer of the slip to correct your residency information.

-Did you receive U.S. lottery or gambling winnings?
+U.S. lottery or gambling winnings

-Did you have rental income from property in the U.S.?
+Rental income from property in the U.S.

 Federal tax and credits